Packing $A$-paths of length zero modulo a prime: Preliminaries

 A wall $(W,\gamma)$ is \emph{facially $\Gamma$-odd} if every brick is a nonzero cycle.
 With respect to a choice of corners and nails, $(W,\gamma)$ is a \emph{$\Gamma$-bipartite wall} if, after possibly shifting, every $b(W)$-path in $(W,\gamma)$ has weight 0.

 Let $W$ be an $r$-wall in a graph $G$.
 If $(C,D)$ is a separation of order at most $r$ in $W$, then exactly one side of $(C,D)$ contains a horizontal path of $W$, and the set of $r$-separations $(C,D)$ such that $D$ contains a horizontal path forms a tangle $\mct_W$ of order $r+1$ \cite{RobSeyX}, called the \emph{tangle induced by $W$}.
-If $W'$ is a subwall of $W$, then $\mct_{W'}$ is a truncation of $\mct_W$.
+If $W'$ is an $r'$-subwall of $W$, then $\mct_{W'}$ is a truncation of $\mct_W$ to order $r'+1$.

 \begin{theorem}[(2.3) in \cite{RobSeyTho}] For all $r \in \mbn$, there exists $\omega(r) \in \mbn$ such that for all graphs $G$, if $G$ admits a tangle $\mct$ of order $\omega(r)$, then $G$ contains an $r$-wall $W$ such that $\mct_W$ is a truncation of $\mct$. \end{theorem}